 - One Review-based Category for August: Social Breaks (awareness-based website reviews);

 - One Self-reflection Category for August: Social Connections (blog article exchanges); &

 - One Entrepreneurial Grok for August: Amazon Associates Program.
 Then,

 - Who knows?
 Flesh out more.

-The current design also included a few project-wide design choices, such as:
+The current design could include a few project-wide design choices as well, such as:

 - Blog tags are used to differentiate between different writing forms (& different writing forms are used so I can prototype blogging styles for future projects);

 - Different writing forms are used 2-3 times per blog post to differentiate content (& differentiated content is used so I can re-frame the same ideas in new angles);

 - Writer games are embedded into the drafting process, such as Target Words, and 3×7 Project as a case study for gamification of writing assignments; results may impact future writing instruction.

 Listening to Now 👁🗨 Music for Discovery 🧠